Anstice Gibbs: Girl Guides

-Between 1952 and 1960 Gibbs was a member of the Committee of WAGGGS and became Deputy Chief Commissioner for International Guiding for the Girl Guide Association in 1954.
+Between 1952 and 1960 Gibbs was a member of the committee of WAGGGS and became deputy chief commissioner for international Guiding for the Girl Guide Association in 1954.

-She was elected both Chief Commissioner and Chairwoman of the British Commonwealth Girl Guides Association in 1956, holding both roles for a decade.
+She was elected both chief commissioner and chairwoman of the British Commonwealth Girl Guides Association in 1956, holding both roles for a decade.
 She was elected vice-chair of WAGGGS from 1957 to 1960.

 She visited Girl Guides in Sri Lanka, Pakistan and Australia in 1956.

-The following year she visited the Bharat Scouts and Guides in India and Brazil to attend WAGGGS’ 16th World Conference.
+The following year she visited the Bharat Scouts and Guides in India and Brazil to attend WAGGGS' 16th World Conference.

 In 1959 she was involved in establishing a new Buckingham Palace Brownie pack specifically for Princess Anne to join.
-The following year Gibbs travelled to Greece for WAGGGS’ 17th World Conference.
+The following year Gibbs travelled to Greece for WAGGGS' 17th World Conference.

 In 1963 she was elected chair of WAGGGS World Conference.

 The following year she visited Girl Guides in Australia, New Zealand, Fiji, Papua New Guinea, Malaysia, Singapore, India and Pakistan.

 From 1965 onwards Gibbs made regular visits to meet Princess Margaret, the President of the Girl Guide Association.

-In 1972 Gibbs was elected Chair of The Guide Club.
+In 1972 Gibbs was elected chair of the Guide Club.
 Founded by Dame Joan Marsham, the Guide Club provided residential accommodation for 25 past and present members of the Girl Guide Association.

-Gibb's final role in Guiding was as Chair of the UK's Planning Committee for WAGGGS’ 22nd World Conference held in Sussex in 1975.
+Gibb's final role in Guiding was as chair of the UK's planning committee for WAGGGS' 22nd World Conference held in Sussex in 1975.

 Other

-Gibbs was a member of the Council of The Victoria League, which promotes friendship education and understanding amongh the people of the Commonwealth, for ten years, becoming Deputy President.
+Gibbs was a member of the council of The Victoria League, which promotes friendship education and understanding among the people of the Commonwealth, for ten years, becoming deputy president.